 When you look in the mirror, you may notice two types of neck lines – vertical neck lines and horizontal neck wrinkles.

 Remember, neck lines are normal.
-But there are some things that you can do to minimize the appearance of neck wrinkles.
+However, there are treatment options to minimize the appearance of neck wrinkles.

-The best treatment for neck wrinkles is prevention!
-Stop neck lines before they start.
-If you are just starting to see lines on your neck, now is the time to take action against neck wrinkles.
+The best way to avoid neck wrinkles is prevention, stopping fine lines before they start.
+If you are just starting to see lines on your neck, now is the time to take action against neck wrinkles with these simple steps.

 Treat your neck as part of your face

-Since the muscles of your neck are similar to the muscles of your face, you should care for your neck and face in similar ways.
-Any moisturizers, serums, and sunscreens that you apply to your face, you should consider using on your neck as well to protect the neck skin from signs of premature aging.
+Since the skin of your neck is similar to the skin of your face, you should care for your neck and face in similar ways.
+Any moisturizers, serums, and broad-spectrum sunscreen that you apply to your face, you should consider using on your neck as well to protect the neck skin from signs of premature aging.

 Pay attention to your posture